A message from Interim Dean Laura Goodwin

 Kuehn begins his 10-week paid scholarship at the PIXAR studios near Oakland on June 12.
 He looks forward to returning to CU Denver to continue his collaboration with classmates.

 Susan Dyroff joins the CAM front desk team!

 Susan Dyroff joined the CAM front desk team as our newest Administrative Assistant on April 14, 2014.
-Dyroff joins us from Chaparral High School where she is was a Counseling Secretary in their Counseling Office.
+Dyroff comes to CAM from Chaparral High School where she was a Counseling Secretary in their Counseling Office.

 Please welcome Susan to the CAM family!

 NSSE College of Arts & Media: Executive Summary and Interpretation

 NSSE College of Arts & Media Respondent Profile Report

 The National Survey of Student Engagement (NSSE) was first piloted in 1999 and has become a gold standard for institutions gathering student engagement data.
 The University of Colorado Denver (CU Denver) has been administering the NSSE since 2001 and most recently administered the 2013 version of the NSSE to all eligible first-year and senior students in spring 2013.
 The overall response rate for CU Denver was 33.4%.
 The response rates for the College of Arts and Media (CAM) were 30% (39 of 131) for first-years and 29% for seniors (79 of 275).